What Are Mourning Doves?

 Among all the birds, the mourning dove is among the most celebrated bird – gracing sacred scripture (The Holy Bible under the Christian Faith) and appearing as a recurring icon in our lives.
 What does this bird symbolize?
 Below are the traditional and primary concepts it epitomizes:

 - A symbol of the Holy Spirit

-The Holy Spirit, one of the figures of the Holy Trinity (The Christian Doctrine advancing the belief that God exists in 3 persons: Father, Son and Spirit) is depicted as a dove in the baptism of Jesus.
+The Holy Spirit, one of the figures of the Holy Trinity (The Christian Doctrine advancing the belief that God exists in three persons: Father, Son and Spirit) is depicted as a dove in the baptism of Jesus.
 According to the Bible, when Jesus emerged from the water, a dove from heaven descended upon him.
-Baptism is a Christian Sacrament of spiritual rebirth by which we our “cleansed” of our “original sin,” and the Holy Spirit places us in permanent union in Christ, and makes us a formal member of the Christian Community.
+Baptism is a Christian Sacrament of spiritual rebirth by which we are “cleansed” of our “original sin,” and the Holy Spirit places us in permanent union in Christ, and makes us a formal member of the Christian Community.

 - A symbol of Hope

 In the Noah’s Ark story, God decided to create a big flood to wipe out all the people on earth, except for Noah and his family.
 After forty days and forty nights, Noah released a raven to look for dry land.
 When the raven returned without success, a dove was then released.
 The dove, thereafter, flew back triumphantly with an olive leaf.
 Noah was pleased.
 It brought reassurance that trees were growing on dry land – a certain sign of life!
 The dove stood, therefore for new beginnings, great expectations and deliverance.